Safa-98/omnilingual_morphological_analogies/README.md

 mv japanese-task1-train sigmorphon2016/data/
 ```

-There is no test and development set.
-For the training and evaluation, the file `japanese-task1-train` is split: 70\% of the analogies for the training and 30\% for the evaluation.
-The split is always the same for reproducibility.

 ## Files and Files
 - `data.py`: tools to load Sigmorphon2016 datasets, contains the main dataset class `Task1Dataset` and the data augmentation functions `enrich` and `generate_negative`